tarTG/RTWG/README.md

 ## Features

 - Start world is generated thought prozedural algorithmen or imported heightmap
-- Realtime simulation and manipulation of water, wind, soil, moist, ice, plate-tectonic, temperature and their resulting climat zones
+- Realtime simulation and manipulation of water, wind, soil, moist, ice, plate-tectonic, temperature and the resulting climate zones
 - 2D and 3D representation
 - PNG Export of all data

-## Reqirements
+## Requirements

 - OpenGL 4.+
 - a C++14 compiler